jackiehjm/stx-docs/doc/source/introduction/terms.rst

 =================

-The following definitions describe key concepts and terminology that are commonly used in the StarlingX community and in this documentation.
+The following definitions describe key concepts and terminology that are commonly used in the |org| community and in this documentation.

 All-in-one Controller Node
   A single physical node that provides a controller function, worker function,